Are reservations necessary?

 How do I contribute to help support the Hike Inn?

-The Hike Inn is operated by a not-for-profit 501(c)3 organization: Appalachian Education and Recreations Services, Inc., also know as AERS.
-We appreciate donations and will use them to support our mission: “Protecting Georgia’s natural resources through education and recreation.”
-If you need more specific information — like our tax ID number — please contact us.
+The Hike Inn is operated by a not-for-profit 501(c)3 organization: The Len Foote Hike Inn, Inc. We appreciate donations and will use them to support our mission: “Protecting Georgia’s natural resources through education and recreation.”
+If you need more specific information — like our tax ID number — please contact us at staff@hike-inn.com.

 Who is Len Foote?

 The name Leonard E. Foote is not accidentally linked with the Hike lnn's unique backcountry setting, commitment to the outdoors, and mission of teaching conservation ethics, outdoor safety, and preservation of wilderness.
 Leonard was a leading conservationist, biologist, and nature photographer who lived and worked in Georgia until his death in May 1989.
-Mr. Foote was the model for the series "Mark Trail."
 Leonard Foote was a man of many talents and abilities that he devoted to preserving and studying the beauty of the outdoors.
 We hope to carry on his work by offering people not only a beautiful view of the Blue Ridge Mountains, but also the tools to treasure and protect the beauty they see.

 Do you have corporate or organizational partners?

-Yes, we have partnered with companies and not-for-profit organizations who have donated equipment, volunteers and expertise to our cause.
-They include Southface, Soenso Solar Energy, BP, REI, Timberland, the Georgia Appalachian Trail Club and others.
-If your company or organization would like to become part of our mission, please ask a staff or board member.
+Yes, we have partnered with companies and not-for-profit organizations who have donated equipment, volunteers and expertise to our cause or worked with us on improving our sustainability initiatives.
+They include Georgia Appalachian Trail Club, Georgia Conservancy, Appalachian Trail Conservancy, Leave No Trace Center for Outdoor Ethics, REI, Southface Institute, VerdeSol, All Points North Foundation, Radiance Solar, Soenso Solar Energy and Suncatcher of Atlanta.
+If your company or organization would like to become part of our mission, please ask a staff or board member